etclabscore/pristine-bot/README.md

 ## How to configure Pristine Bot in your org:

+...

 ## Whats the problem?:

 - The root Pristine project gets updated and as a developer you want to apply those changes to projects that use Pristine.

-- The problem is multiple projects use pristine, so it would be cumbersome to have to do this manually.
+- The problem is multiple projects might use pristine, so it would be cumbersome to have to update each repo manually.

 ## Proposed solution: